nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-the-sleep-of-silicon.md

 {% include author-blurb.html %}

 ![Article Banner]({{ site.baseurl }}/assets/images/{{ page.post_slug }}/01-banner.jpg)
-*The Wisdom Lattice in operation: Real-time visualization of actual memory consolidation—3.8K wisdom nodes and 172 tensioned relationships from live Dream Cycle processing.*
+*The Wisdom Lattice in operation: Real-time visualization of actual memory consolidation—236 wisdom nodes and 84 tensioned relationships from live Dream Cycle processing across 5 active agents.*

 > The industry is deafened by calls for more—more parameters, more context, more compute.
 But underneath the noise, the signal is clear: the future is biological, not mechanical.